-On this week’s Behind the Book we met the wonderful Annie Prime, wordsmith extraordinaire and translator of our brilliant YA title Maresi, now out in paperback.
+We caught up with the wonderful Annie Prime, wordsmith extraordinaire and translator of our brilliant YA feminist fantasy series The Red Abbey Chronciles Maresi and Naondel, now out in paperback.
 Read on to find out about Annie’s unusual translating routine, her love for Leonard Cohen and the two-letter Swedish prefix with five meanings.

 Do you have a particular translating routine?

 On first reading I let myself experience the text without much thought of the work to come.
 I notice which words and images shape the overall themes and leave a lasting impression.
 These are often the last things to find their final English form as their true effect only becomes apparent with time.
 Then I do three drafts of translation.
 The first is very literal and technical, wrenching the meaning from the words and exposing the bones of the text.
 Then I shape it into basic English, with reference to the original where necessary.
 On the third draft I try to make it beautiful and fluid, and faithful to my initial sensory reactions to the text.
 This is my favourite stage – when I can stop thinking and start playing.